Sweet & Salty .

 - In large saucepan or stock pot, melt butter on medium-low heat.

-- Add sugar, water, table salt, and corn syrup.
+- Add sugar, water, table salt, vanilla, and corn syrup.

 - Stir until sugar dissolves, scraping down sides.
 The corn syrup is an "invert sugar" and will prevent the caramel from seizing, but try not to allow the sugar to distill along the sides of the pot.